- Home

 Some people say they were not prepared for the sexual changes caused by treatment.
 Others say they avoid all forms of intimacy, including hugs, kisses and sharing feelings, because they’re afraid this may lead to sex when they don’t feel physically up to it.

-How cancer treatment can affect sexuality
+How cancer treatment can affect your sex life

 General |